QD25565/mcp-ai-foundation/README.md

 ### Everything Else
 - All directories create automatically
 - All databases initialize automatically
-- All migrations happen automatically
+- All migrations happen automatically with backups
 - Just install dependencies and run!

 ### Manual Setup